 Michelle McDonough Winters, Executive Director, joined AHS on May 28, 2016.
-Michelle is president of Winters Community Strategies LLC, a consulting practice that focuses on the intersection of affordable housing and sustainable communities and served as Senior Visiting Fellow for Housing at the Urban Land Institute from 2014-2016.
+Michelle has a consulting practice that focuses on the intersection of affordable housing and sustainable communities and most recently served as Senior Visiting Fellow for Housing at the Urban Land Institute’s Terwilliger Center for Housing from 2014-2016.
 She previously led capacity-building initiatives in sustainability and affordable housing preservation for NeighborWorks America and the Local Initiatives Support Corporation, two of the country’s largest affordable housing organizations.
 Michelle worked on housing policy issues for nine years at Fannie Mae and the Fannie Mae Foundation.
 From 2007 to 2010, she served on Arlington’s Housing Commission, chairing the Bricks and Mortar committee and serving as Commission chair in 2008.
 She received her BA in Urban Affairs from Virginia Tech and her Master in City Planning with a specialization in housing, community and economic development from MIT.
-Michelle lives in Arlington and is currently serving as President of the Tara-Leeway Heights Civic Association.
+Michelle lives in Arlington and is President of the Tara-Leeway Heights Civic Association.
+She also serves on the board of Housing Virginia and the Lee Highway Alliance.

 Kate Dorrell, Communications Associate, is a 30+-year resident of Arlington who has worked with AHS since 2007.
 A federal retiree, she worked at the Departments of Energy, Army, Education, and Labor, in positions ranging from writer-editor to training developer to mediator/facilitator and equal opportunity specialist.
 She volunteers with Samaritan Ministry and Arlington Independent Media.